lann87/cloud_infra_eng_ntu_coursework_alanp/module2/assignment2.7/assignment2.7.md

 ## Brief:
 **The objective of this assignment is to gain a deeper understanding of AWS security groups**
-> Instructions:
+Instructions:
->    Open AWS Console
+    1. Open AWS Console
->    Create a new EC2 instance with a new security group:
+    2. Create a new EC2 instance with a new security group:
->        Name: “"yourname"SSHSecurityGroup”
+        a.
+Name: “"yourname"SSHSecurityGroup”
->        Description: “Security Group To Allow SSH from my IP range(s)”
+        b.
+Description: “Security Group To Allow SSH from my IP range(s)”
->        VPC: < Choose Any >
+        c.
+VPC: < Choose Any >
->        Inbound Rules: - Type: SSH - Protocol: TCP - Source: My IP
+        d.
+Inbound Rules: - Type: SSH - Protocol: TCP - Source: My IP

 **Finding out address of My IP:**
 ![Alt Text](https://github.com/lann87/cloud_infra_eng_ntu_coursework_alanp/blob/main/module2/assignment2.7/ss_myIP.png)